-If you are new to 3D printing and still figuring out how to use your 3D printer to maximize your output or you are planning to buy a 3D printer, then this page is for you!
+If you are new to 3D printing and still figuring out how to use 3D printer to maximize your output, then this page is for you!

-I will give an overview for beginners to get started in 3D printing.
-In addition, I’ll leave tips to help you achieve better printing results and how to make money with your 3D printer.
+I will help you get started in 3D printing by providing you a step-by-step tutorial.
+In addition, I’ll leave tips to help you achieve better printing results with your 3D printer.
 So, let’s get started!

 How to 3D Print

 I understand that one’s experience level matters in how he or she start 3D printing.
-This section aims to help beginners learn how to use a 3d printer at home or in the classroom.
+So, this section aims to help beginners learn how to use a 3d printer at home or in the classroom.